marcoverl/HPCPadovaUserGuide/docs/source/storage.rst

    is automatically deleted when the job completes its execution.
 It is therefore up to the job to copy the needed output files to the home directory or to another persistent storage.

+Users of the ENIPRED project are made available a 20 TB disk space available on all nodes at /shared/home/enipred.
+No backups are perfomed on this area.